julianoczkowski/SolidJS/README.md

 ![SolidJS + Modus LLM Header](./header.png)

-# SolidJS + Modus Web Components Docs + Cursor Rules & Figma MCP
+# SolidJS + Modus Web Component Docs + Cursor Rules & Figma MCP

 A comprehensive SolidJS project template and documentation repository featuring Trimble Modus Web Components integration, intelligent AI assistance with Cursor Memories, and enterprise-grade development standards.

+## 🚀 Getting Started

+### 1. How to use Figma MCP

+Configure the Figma Model Context Protocol integration to seamlessly bridge design and development workflows with AI assistance.

+### 2. How to setup Cursor Rules

+Implement comprehensive project rules and AI memories to ensure consistent development patterns and enhanced code quality.

+### 3. What is included in the repository

+Explore the complete documentation ecosystem including 40+ component guides, development standards, and intelligent AI enhancement tools.

 ## 🎯 Project Overview